 For the geographically unaware (like myself), Taiwan is a tiny island off the coast of China, about 7,000 miles west of California.
 And for some odd reason, I thought that the island was similar in size to that of Japan.
 However, it is actually closer (in terms of sq ft) to that of Maryland, while Japan is more like the size of Montana, just a little bit smaller than California!
-This is your online education in geography for the day!
 The good thing about going to a smaller area is that we would have a better chance of going to all the main hot spots within the 11 days we were in Taiwan, which I think we did a pretty good job at.

 I had a different perception of what Taiwan was really like.
 But when I got there, I realized it was a lot more developed and in some cases more technologically advanced than what we are used to in the states.
 But because of their limited space, high rises are common throughout the city.

 Taiwan is known for what they call Night Markets, basically food stands and shops all centrally located in one area.
 There are night markets all around the city and are open late, it’s like the Asian version of Time Square!